Test in production without watermarks.

 docker trust inspect --pretty <your-registry>/<your-image>:<tag>

-For example, to add a signer:
+To add a signer:

 docker trust signer add --key <path-to-key> <signer-name> <your-registry>/<your-image>

-We will need to paste your CA certificate in the /etc/docker/certs.d/
+Paste your CA certificate in the /etc/docker/certs.d/<your-registry>/ca.crt

 Generate Certificates

-Use OpenSSL to generate the required certificates:
+Use OpenSSL to create the necessary certificates:

 openssl genrsa -aes256 -out ca-key.pem 4096